oxygenxml/dita-wh-tabs/README.md

 # dita-wh-tabs
-DITA Open Toolkit plugin which enhances the Oxygen WebHelp responsive output to present codeblocks in multiple programming languages or DITA task steps as separate tabs
+DITA Open Toolkit plugin which enhances the Oxygen WebHelp responsive output to present codeblocks or DITA task steps as separate tabs.

 ## Installation